-Alabama Family Law Updates April 2026: New Joint Custody Presumption + Recent Court of Civil Appeals Decisions
+Alabama Family Law Updates – April 2026: Recent Court of Civil Appeals Decisions + Pending Joint Custody Legislation

-If you are going through divorce, child custody, child support, or alimony matters in Alabama, staying informed about recent changes is essential.
-Here is a clear summary of the major Alabama family law updates as of April 2026, including the groundbreaking new joint custody law and the latest decisions from the Alabama Court of Civil Appeals.
+If you are going through divorce, child custody, child support, or alimony matters in Alabama, staying informed about recent developments is essential.
+Here is a clear summary of the current Alabama family law landscape as of April 2026, including the latest decisions from the Alabama Court of Civil Appeals and the status of proposed joint custody reforms.

 Recent Alabama Court of Civil Appeals Family Law Decisions (March–April 2026)

-The Alabama Court of Civil Appeals continues to shape how trial courts apply custody, support, and termination-of-parental-rights rules.
-Here are notable recent rulings:
+The Alabama Court of Civil Appeals continues to issue important rulings that affect how trial courts handle custody, support, and termination-of-parental-rights cases.
+Notable recent decisions include:

 • Coker Bart Cleveland v.
-Mary Alison Armstrong (Decided April 3, 2026 – Appeal from Calhoun Circuit Court, DR-19-900127.01) This post-divorce custody modification case highlights the importance of following proper procedural rules in domestic relations matters.
-The appeals court closely reviewed the trial court’s handling of the modification request.
+Mary Alison Armstrong (Decided April 3, 2026 – Appeal from Calhoun Circuit Court, DR-19-900127.01) This post-divorce custody modification case underscores the importance of following proper procedural rules in domestic relations matters.

 • Alan W. Dillon v.
-Heather Gilotti-Dillon (March 20, 2026) The Court examined child support calculations under Alabama’s guidelines, focusing on what income and benefits must be included.
+Heather Gilotti-Dillon (March 20, 2026) The Court reviewed child support calculations under Alabama’s guidelines, focusing on includable income and benefits.

 • Strict compliance with service-of-process and due-process requirements